FAQs

 The list of photographers who’ve influenced my approach is never-ending: the unknown and uncredited advertising photographers of the 60s and 70s, the great masters, new photographers I find on Instagram all contribute to what comes out of my camera.

-If I had to pick some favorites I’d point to famous people like Peter Lindbergh, Annie Leibovitz and Richard Avedon, some lesser known photographers like F.C.
+If I had to pick some favorites I’d point to famous people like Peter Lindbergh, Annie Leibovitz and Richard Avedon, lesser known commercial photographers like F.C.
 Gundlach and William Helburn and the “artistic” imagery of Erwin Olaf and Nadav Kander.

 Do you teach?
 Can I pick your brain about taking pictures?